pieterdd/release-maker/README.md

 Installation
 ------------

 You can run `setup.py` in the same way that you would with other Python packages.
 For your convenience, we've included a `prepare_release` symlink.
-If you make sure that this command is reachable from your environment's `PATH` variable, you can invoke it from any directory.
+If this symlink is reachable from your [environment's path](https://en.wikipedia.org/wiki/PATH_(variable)) (or copied into a directory that's in your path), you can invoke it from any folder by calling `prepare_release`.

 How it works